SP25-ZJY/cs212-class-example-tadejacimo/PORTFOLIO.md

 - Therefore, if you are not attending or miss many classes, your participation will suffer.

 ---
+## `January Participation`
+<h3>1.
+How much time do you spend per week studying for this class (not including regular meeting times)?</h3>
+- Answer: I try to spend an hour a day studying for this class -- and on days that
+- we do have class, I like to spend that hour revising everything we learned
+- the class before to make sure the information sticks in my head.

+<h3>2.
+Give at least 3 specific examples of your participation.</h3>
+1. I try to answer questions in class
+2. I make sure I do the class examples when put in small groups, and sharing with the professor
+3. I make sure I do my share of the work in labs and small group work

+<h3>3.
+Goals for March: List at least 2 participation goals for March.</h3>
+1. Answer more questions in class
+2. Asking for clarification if I think something is confusing

+<h3>4.
+Identify a personal value that you want to practice in class: confidence
+- What are three ways you can practice the value in class?
+  1. Answering questions more often
+  2. Sharing thoughts about how to program something more often
+  3. Talking to new people instead of just talking to my best friend

+<h3>5.
+Flexible Attendance Policy:</h3>
+- In this class, we don’t take attendance, and missing classes will not hurt your participation grade.
+Are you using the flexible attendance policy responsibly?
+Explain.
+- I haven't missed a single class, and I don't intend to skip -- I know if I do
+- start skipping, I won't be able to stop, and that will really hurt my grade.
+- I also want to make sure I'm actually taking time to learn the material
+- rather than cram it all in at the end.

 ## `Self-Evaluation: February Participation`